fluttercommunity/flutter_workmanager/README.md

 > The `callbackDispatcher` needs to be either a static function or a top level function to be accessible as a Flutter entry point.

+Android tasks are identified using their `taskName`, whereas two default constants are provided for iOS background operations, depending on whether background fetch or BGTaskScheduler is used: `Workmanager.iOSBackgroundTask` & `Workmanager.iOSBackgroundProcessingTask`.

 ---

 # Work Result